limkokhole/Catch-Err-All/README.md

 ### Customization:

-[1] Patterns like "err" covers both "errno" and "interrupt", but I separate them to easier modify/recognize.
-You can remove them if you prefer shorter patterns.
+[1] Patterns like "err" covers both "errno" and "interrupt".
+To avoid `internal PCRE error: 0` error, I need shorter regex if possible.

 [2] The negate style is in the format: